 - ATMs/credit cards: No Western card is accepted in Iran, so you’ll either need to bring lots of cash or get an Iranian debit card like Mah Card.

 - Photography tip: Bring a wide-angle lens to capture the majestic architecture in this country!
 I use Tokina AF 16-28mm f/2.8 and am very pleased with the results.
 You can find all my photography gear here.

 I hope you enjoyed reading about the most beautiful places in Iran!
 Stay tuned for a detailed post on everything you need to know before traveling to Iran.
-In the meanwhile, check out my Pakistan, Uzbekistan, and Oman articles for more travel inspiration!
+In the meanwhile, check out my Azerbaijan, Pakistan, and Oman articles for more travel inspiration!

 If you enjoyed my Iran photos, you can also purchase some of them from my print store!